Water, Air and Soil

 Carbon Sequestration

 Prairie grasslands are highly effective at storing carbon (CO2) in their vegetation and soils, helping to mitigate climate change.
-CO2 is a major greenhouse gas, trapping heat in the atmosphere and contributing to climate change.
-Sequestering CO2 helps reduce the amount of this gas in the air and, therefore, mitigating the effects of climate change.
+CO2 is a major greenhouse gas that traps heat in the atmosphere and contributes to climate change.
+Sequestering CO2 reduces the amount of this gas in the atmosphere and, therefore, mitigates the effects of climate change.

 Photosynthesis

-Plants capture carbon dioxide and remove it from the atmosphere, which is completed through a natural process called photosynthesis.
-Plants convert the carbon into organic compounds like glucose (a type of sugar) and store it in their tissues to use later or be used by other organisms (Figure 2).
+Plants capture carbon dioxide and remove it from the atmosphere through a natural process called photosynthesis.
+Plants convert carbon into organic compounds, such as glucose (a type of sugar), and store them in their tissues for later use or for use by other organisms (Figure 2).

-The process is crucial for plant growth, energy production, and capturing atmospheric carbon dioxide and is the foundation of most food chains, as it provides the primary energy source for many ecosystems.
+The process is crucial for plant growth, energy production, and the capture of atmospheric carbon dioxide, and it is the foundation of most food chains, providing the primary energy source for many ecosystems.

 Carbon Sinks